Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Related work

-To overcome the limitations of passive Supervised Fine-Tuning (SFT), which is confined to imitating a static dataset, Reinforcement Learning (RL) is increasingly used to actively explore and optimize LLMs for reasoning tasks by directly rewarding correct outcomes \citep{ouyang2022training}.
-This approach, often implemented with foundational algorithms like PPO~\citep{schulman2017proximal}, is highly effective at increasing benchmark scores.
-Building on this, state-of-the-art algorithms such as Group Relative Policy Optimization (GRPO) have emerged to further enhance training stability by comparing a chosen response against a cohort of rejected ones, providing a more robust learning signal \citep{shao2024deepseekmath}.
-However, the reliance on outcome-based rewards has sparked a key debate, with researchers advocating for more robust process-based reward modeling, which evaluates the reasoning steps themselves to prevent models from "lucking into" correct answers \citep{li2025think}.
-Our work adds a critical dimension to this discussion by demonstrating that even with advanced outcome-based RL methods, the structural flaws of the underlying benchmark can lead to the reinforcement of brittle, non-generalizable behaviors.
+To overcome the limitations of Supervised Fine-Tuning (SFT), Reinforcement Learning (RL) actively optimizes LLMs by directly rewarding correct outcomes \citep{10.5555/3600270.3602281}.
+Foundational algorithms like PPO~\citep{schulman2017proximal} and stability-enhancing methods like GRPO~\citep{shao_deepseekmath_2024}—which leverages group-based comparisons—have significantly boosted benchmark scores.
+Recent work has also explored reducing interference during alignment in multi-objective settings \citep{lin_orthalign_2025}.
+However, the reliance on outcome rewards is contested by process-based approaches that scrutinize reasoning steps to ensure true understanding \citep{li2025think}.
+Our work adds to this discourse by demonstrating that, even with advanced RL, structural benchmark flaws often lead to the reinforcement of brittle, non-generalizable behaviors.